Thomas Fortescue (1683–1769)

 Thomas Fortescue (1683 - 23 January 1769) was an Irish Member of Parliament.

 Origins

-He was descended from Sir Faithful Fortescue (c.1581–1666), a royalist commander during the English Civil War, a member of the Fortescue family of Buckland Filleigh in Devon, descended from Sir John Fortescue (c.1394-1479), Chief Justice of the King's Bench, of Ebrington Manor, Gloucestershire, a younger grandson of the Fortescue family of Whympston in the parish of Modbury in Devon, the earliest Fortescue seat in England.
+He was a great-grandson of Sir Faithful Fortescue (c.1581–1666), a royalist commander during the English Civil War who established the family's fortunes in Ireland, and was a member of the Fortescue family of Buckland Filleigh in Devon, descended from Sir John Fortescue (c.1394-1479), Chief Justice of the King's Bench, of Ebrington Manor, Gloucestershire, a younger grandson of the Fortescue family of Whympston in the parish of Modbury in Devon, the earliest Fortescue seat in England.

 Career

 He sat in the Irish House of Commons for Dundalk from 1727 to 1760.

 Marriage and children

 He married Elizabeth Hamilton, a daughter of James Hamilton, a sister of James Hamilton, 1st Earl of Clanbrassil and a granddaughter of John Mordaunt, 1st Viscount Mordaunt, by whom he had children including: